AviatrixSystems/Docs/HowTos/config_FortiGateVM.rst

 ----------------------------------

 Go back to the Aviatrix Controller Console.
-Go to Firewall Network workflow, Step 7a.
+Go to Firewall Network workflow, `Step 7a <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html#a-launch-and-associate-firewall-instance>`_.
 Click on the `Management UI`.
 It takes you to the Fortigate Next Generation Firewall you just launched.

 |v2_avx_management_UI|